kalforcode/Intelligent-Resume-Screening-System/README.md

 # Intelligent-Resume-Screening-System

-A resume screening system with automated candidate ranking and reporting.
+A resume screening system that analyzes resumes against a job description, ranks candidates based on relevance, and generates structured reports.

 ## Overview